Baertram/LibSets/README.md

 -->             itemLink String: An itemlink of a setItem -> only needed if the veteran data contains equipTypes and should be checked
 -->                              against these.
---> Returns:    isVeteranSet boolean function LibSets.IsVeteranSet(setId, itemLink)
+--> Returns:    isVeteranSet boolean function lib.IsVeteranSet(setId, itemLink)

 ------------------------------------------------------------------------
 -- 	Global set get data functions
 ------------------------------------------------------------------------
 --Returns the wayshrines as table for the setId.
-The table contains up to 3 wayshrines for wayshrine nodes in the different factions, --e.g. wayshrines={382,382,382,}.
+The table contains up to 3 wayshrines for wayshrine nodes in the different factions, --e.g. wayshrines={382,382,382}.
 All entries can be the same, or even a negative value which means: No weayshrine is known --Else the order of the entries is 1=Admeri Dominion, 2=Daggerfall Covenant, 3=Ebonheart Pact --> Parameters: setId number: The set's setId
+-->             withRelatedZoneIds boolean: Also provide a mappingTable as 2nd return value which contains the wayshrine's zoneId
+-->             in this format: wayshrineNodsId2ZoneId = { [wayshrineNodeId1]= zoneId1, [wayshrineNodeId2]= zoneId2,... }
---> Returns:    wayshrineNodeIds table function LibSets.GetWayshrineIds(setId)
+--> Returns:    wayshrineNodeIds table function lib.GetWayshrineIds(setId, withRelatedZoneIds)

+--Returns the wayshrineNodeIds's related zoneId, where this wayshrine is located --> Parameters: wayshrineNodeId number
+--> Returns:    zoneId number
+function lib.GetWayshrinesZoneId(wayshrineNodeId)

 --Returns the drop zoneIds as table for the setId
 --> Parameters: setId number: The set's setId
 --> Returns:    zoneIds table
-function LibSets.GetZoneIds(setId)
+function lib.GetZoneIds(setId)

 --Returns the dlcId as number for the setId
 --> Parameters: setId number: The set's setId
 --> Returns:    dlcId number
-function LibSets.GetDLCId(setId)
+function lib.GetDLCId(setId)

 --Returns the number of researched traits needed to craft this set.
 This will only check the craftable sets!
 --> Parameters: setId number: The set's setId
---> Returns:    traitsNeededToCraft number function LibSets.GetTraitsNeeded(setId)
+--> Returns:    traitsNeededToCraft number function lib.GetTraitsNeeded(setId)

 --Returns the type of the setId!
 --> Parameters: setId number: The set's setId
 --> Returns:    setType String
----> Possible values are the setTypes of LibSets one of the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua) function LibSets.GetSetType(setId)
+---> Possible values are the setTypes of LibSets one of the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua) function lib.GetSetType(setId)

 --Returns the setType name as String
 --> Parameters: libSetsSetType number: The set's setType (one of the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua)
 -->             lang String the language for the setType name.
-Can be left nil -> The client language will be used then --> Returns:    String setTypeName function LibSets.GetSetTypeName(libSetsSetType, lang)
+Can be left nil -> The client language will be used then --> Returns:    String setTypeName function lib.GetSetTypeName(libSetsSetType, lang)

+--Returns the table of setTypes of LibSets (the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua) function lib.GetSetTypes()

---Returns a sorted array of all set ids.
-Key is the setId, value is the boolean value true --> Returns: setIds table function LibSets.GetAllSetIds()
+--Returns a sorted table of all set ids.
+Key is the setId, value is the boolean value true.
+--Attention: The table can have a gap in it's index as not all setIds are gap-less in ESO!
+--> Returns: setIds table
+function lib.GetAllSetIds()

+--Returns all sets itemIds as table.
+Key is the setId, value is a subtable with the key=itemId and value = boolean value true.
+--> Returns: setItemIds table
+function lib.GetAllSetItemIds()

 --Returns a table containing all itemIds of the setId provided.
 The setItemIds contents are non-sorted.
 --The key is the itemId and the value is the boolean value true --> Parameters: setId number: The set's setId
+-->             isSpecialSet boolean: Read the set's itemIds from the special sets table or the normal?
---> Returns:    table setItemIds function LibSets.GetSetItemIds(setId)
+--> Returns:    table setItemIds function lib.GetSetItemIds(setId, isNoESOSetId)

 --If the setId only got 1 itemId this function returns this itemId of the setId provided.
 --If the setId got several itemIds this function returns one random itemId of the setId provided (depending on the 2nd parameter equipType)